OCTOBER 2017, SEPTEMBER 2018 & MAY 2019

 I think we drove home half in silence because both of our brains were working at the speed of light trying to figure out how we were going to come up with enough ideas to fill the place.

 Since then, he has trusted us with some HUGE projects and we’re extremely proud of how they turned out.
-Our first endeavor was a little facelift for the main dining room and one of their banquet rooms, and most recently we designed and built new deck and tiki bar signage to go along with the pieces we did for the entrance wall back in September.
+Our first endeavor was a little facelift for the main dining room and one of their banquet rooms in October of 2017 – we replaced some picture frames, revamped the booth dividers and added some wall decor.
+September of 2018 was entrance wall project, and most recently (May 2019) we designed and built new deck and tiki bar signage to make everything more cohesive.

 Gianmarco has proven time and time again that he has the patience of a saint.
 The entrance wall and deck signage projects were the first large scale exterior projects we’d ever attempted, and we learned a LOT along the way (including having to rebuild a few of the entrance wall pieces about six months later because we used the wrong wood the first time around.)
 We couldn’t have asked for a more understanding client, and we are extremely grateful that he not only allowed us to fix the initial issue, but trusted us enough to let us build the deck signage as well.